-- Your hardware meets the system requirements. - You have license keys for the edition of your choice. - You have the setup program.
-You can download it from the Acronis Web site. - Make sure that the RPM Package Manager (RPM) and the following Linux packages are installed: gcc, make, and kernel-devel.
+- Your hardware meets the system requirements. - You have a license key for Acronis Backup for Linux Server. - You have the setup program.
+You can download it from the Acronis website. - Make sure that the RPM Package Manager (RPM) and the following Linux packages are installed: gcc, make, and kernel-devel.
 The names of these packages may vary depending on the Linux distribution.

-To install Acronis Backup & Recovery 11.5
+To install Acronis Backup

-Run the AcronisBackupRecoveryServerLinux.i686 or the AcronisBackupRecoveryServerLinux.x86\64 installation file and follow the on-screen instructions.
+Run the AcronisBackupL.i686 or the AcronisBackupL.x86 64 installation file and follow the on-screen instructions.